JAndrassy/ArduinoOTA/README.md

 ## ESP8266 and ESP32 support

 The ArduinoOTA library bundled with ESP8266 and ESP32 Arduino packages works only with native WiFi libraries.
-This library allows to upload a sketch to esp8266 or esp32 over Ethernet with Ethernet or UIPEthernet library.
+This library allows to upload a sketch to esp8266 or esp32 over Ethernet with Ethernet or EthernetENC library.
 Upload over the native WiFi library works too.

 To use this library instead of the bundled library, the bundled library must be removed from the boards package library folder.
 To override the configuration of OTA upload in platform.txt, copy the platform.local.txt file from extras folder of this library next to platform.txt file in boards package installation folder.
 You can find the location of boards packages in Arduino IDE Preferences as the location of the preferences.txt file at the bottom of the Preferences dialog.
 It is clickable and opens the folder.
 There find the boards package in packages folder.